padrinobook/padrinobook/02-01-creating-a-new-application.md

 Explanation of the new parts:

 - `link_to` - Is a helper for creating links.
-The first argument to this function is the name for the link and the second is for the URL (href) to which the link points to.
+The first argument is the name for the link and the second is for the URL (href) to which the link points to.
-- `url_for` - This helper return the link which can be used as the second parameter for the `link-to`.
+- `url_for` - This helper return the link which can be used as the second parameter for the `link_to` function.
 It specifies the `<:controller>, <:action>` which will be executed.
-You can use in your s helper in your whole app to create clean and encapsulated URLs.
+You can use in your helper in your whole app to create clean and encapsulated URLs.

-Now that the we provide links to other parts of the app, lets add some sugar-candy styling to the file `app/assets/stylesheets/site.css`:
+Now that the we provide links to other parts of the app, lets add some sugar-candy styling:

 {: lang="css" }